Layer 2 Subinterfaces

 • Configuration of double tagged L2 subinterfaces through the encapsulation dot1q vlan <outer_vid> inner <inner_vid> command is not supported.

-• Mixing of shaped and non-shaped subinterfaces under the same parent interface is not supported.
+• EOS does not support the mixing of shaped and non-shaped subinterfaces under the same parent interface.

 • Traffic classification on ingress traffic to l2 subinterface is disabled by default.
 To enable this feature, configure using the qos trust cos command on the parent interface.